 My big/younger brother, Mr. Cody, came to teach my students about the double /oo/ sound.
 Let’s just say that my students were in awe at his huge muscles.

-Everytime he flexed his arms, he would make the double /oo/ sound (as in book) and he would have the students do it with him.
+Every time he flexed his arms, he would make the double /oo/ sound (as in book) and he would have the students do it with him.
 They thought it was great!

 He also told them a story about a girl named Brooke whom he was trying to impress at school (which made them giggle).
 He said that she was only impressed with the double /oo/ sound.
 He had the kids come up with a list of words that had the correct double /oo/ sound.
 They wanted to help Mr. Cody impress Brooke!

 I made a poster of Mr. Cody flexing his muscles, so my students can always remember the double /oo/ sound.
 They LOVED it!

 After, Mr. Cody taught them how to flex their muscles with the double /oo/ sound, he wanted to arm wrestle.
 However, he wouldn’t let my first graders use their strength.
 He made them use their brains!
 They could only move his arm down with double /oo/ words.
 Everytime they would say a double /oo/ word (and they knew a lot), they could move Mr. Cody’s arm towards the table.

 Of course my first graders all beat Mr. Cody! (*wink, wink*) That just proves that brains are better than muscles!